ohpyupi/study.security-plus/risk-analysis.md

   * Time-consuming than qualitative risk analysis

 ### Qualitative Risk Analysis
-Assesses the likelihood of risks that will impede normal business operations and priotizes risks relative to one another
+Assesses the likelihood of risks that will imSLApede normal business operations and priotizes risks relative to one another
 * Asset validation
 * Ranking of potential threats
 * Risk should be ranked by likelihood (same for the quantitative risk analysis)